sgluege/dhp19_sdnn_min_example/README.md

 ## Data format

 ### Inputs / Event frames
 A single input is an event frame of 260x344 pixels.
 Each scene was recored from 4 cameras.
-We present 8 cosecutive event frames to the SDNN.
+We present 8 consecutive event frames to the SDNN.
 With a batch size of 8, the input shape is thus `[8, 1, 260, 344, 4, 8]`: 8 batches, 1 channel, 260x344 pixels, 4 cameras, 8 time steps.

 During training (yet) we chose a single camera to train on.
 Thus, the input to the model is `[8, 1, 260, 344, 8]`: 8 batches, 1 channel, 260x344 pixels, 8 time steps.
 ```